Gaps in regulation of chemical agents: Environmental regulation

+In recent years the United States Environmental Protection Agency has established policies to mitigate atmospheric mercury release from the combustion of fossil fuels and waste.
+These policies include the 2011 Mercury and Air Toxics Standards which require that power plants use controls and technologies that mitigate mercury pollution.
+Between 2011 and 2013, additional policies were applied to municipal and medical waste management facilities mandating that all sewage and waste containing mercury cannot be incinerated.
+Earlier standards from 1991 also established a maximum contaminant level, or MCM, of 0.002 mg of mercury per liter of municipal drinking water.
+Legal measures such as the Clean Air and Clean Water Acts, Safe Drinking Water Act, and the Resource Conservation and Recovery Act also set standards for pollutant release and clean-up for the United States.

-Perfluorooctanoic Acid (PFOA)
+Perfluorooctanoic acid (PFOA)

 Perfluorooctanoic acid, a.k.a.
 PFOA or C8, is a synthetic chemical surfactant that is often used in the process of making non-stick cookware.
 PFOA is extremely bio-persistent, with a half-life of 8 years in humans.
 PFOA can stay in the environment and the human body over long periods of time, and can have harmful effects to people exposed in high doses.

 Clean blood study

 A worldwide study was conducted to compare “clean blood,” i.e., blood without C8 as a control with blood that contains C8, in order to illuminate the hazardous effects on humans.
 However, “clean blood,” could not be found from participants because 99% across the globe had derivatives of C8 found in their blood.
 Instead, samples of preserved blood from American Soldiers during the Korean War were used as the control.
 The blood was obtained in 1950, a year before Teflon was ever sold to the public.
 None of the preserved blood was found to contain C8, strongly suggesting that the worldwide use of Teflon caused a nigh-ubiquitous absence of “clean blood.”